jewettaij/visfd/doc/doc_filter_mrc.md

 Using "masks" allows the user to perform the filtering considering only a subset of voxels in the tomogram (ie, the "mask").

+Masks can also be used to give some voxels more consideration than others during the bluring (filtering) process.
+(A.K.A. "weighting".)
+This effectively makes it possible to apply a filter to an image whose boundaries are smooth and gradual as opposed to jagged and rectangular, slowly fading from 1 to 0 (near a curve-shaped boundary, for example).

 ```
    -mask  file.mrc
 ```